rabestro/sololearn-challenges/README.md

 There are all 72 problems from **SoloLearn Code Coach** with full descriptions and my solutions in Java.
 The problems grouped by dificulty: Easy, Medium, Hard.
 The codes have written on mobile device in Sololearn sandbox, sucessfully run and passes all tests by Sololearn.

+As an answer to the #OneLiners challenge from SoloLearn I also found One-Statement solutions in Java language for about 60% problems.

 ## Easy

 Description | Java | Used Java API classes and methods, notes